checkly/theheadless.dev/blog/posts/e2e-signup.md

 Signups are key transactions in most web platforms, and therefore prime targets for automation.

 Oftentimes, registering an account is where we will find longer forms asking the user to answer a variety of questions.
-Luckily, Puppeteer and Playwright are quick enough to blaze through these in seconds or even less.
+Luckily, Puppeteer and Playwright are quick enough to blaze through these in seconds.

 ## Steps

 The flow will often match the following:

-1. Navigate to the signup form
+1. Navigate to the signup form.
 2. Fill in all text fields, check all boxes etc.
-3. Submit the form by clicking a button
+3. Submit the form by clicking a button.

 We will likely want to also check that some change occurred in the UI to confirm that the registration worked.